LEZ: maintained with annual pass and reduced fines

 - Cap removed: the cap of 4 fines per year is removed

-The LEZ is maintained in principle but its financial impact on motorists is significantly softened.
+The LEZ is maintained in principle but the penalty system is reformed to reduce the financial impact on motorists.

 Inherited context